lyctw/sscratch/content/C and C++/02 - Advanced C and C++ Concepts.md

+---
+title: Advanced C/C++ Concepts
+tags:
+- C/C++
+- Embedded
+date: 2023-10-19
+---

 This section delves into more advanced topics in C/C++, including pointers, memory management, and object-oriented programming.
-Link to node1: [[0x1 - Introduction to C and C++]]
+Link to node1: [[01 - Introduction to C and C++]]

 ## Pointers in C/C++